Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 Such systems enable:

-• the assembly of various accessories
+• the mounting of various accessories

-• a flexible profile arrangement
+• flexible profile arrangement

-• the expansion through additional modules
+• expansion with additional modules

 The history of roof rack systems can be divided into several phases: